ttreeagency/LinkedData/README.md

 This package extend the Neos Content Respository Node Type configuration to convert Node or collection of Nodes to JSON-LD.

-**This package is under development and API can change, is you have suggestions/problems, please open an issue**
+**This package is in alpha status, feel free to open issues if you have any suggestion, problem, ...**

 Installation
 ------------